Alpine Classic Cols

 Day 1: Albertville to Bourg-Saint-Maurice

-You will love this ‘lost paradise’ with its lush pastures and quiet roads.
-Follow the river Doron to the beautiful market town of Beaufort for a coffee and cake, before the road changes tempo and you climb up through the forest to the stunning Lac de Roselend and a well-positioned restaurant.
-The final 7km of the Cormet de Roselend (1967m) climb is a delight.
+The final 7km of the climb to the Cormet de Roselend (1967m) is a delightful showcase of classic Alpine scenery.
 From here you descend to Bourg-St Maurice and our hotel.
-Those left still wanting can take on the legendary Col de Petit St Bernard (2188m) – a climb with nothing ‘petit’ about it!
+Those keen for more can take on the legendary Col de Petit St Bernard (2188m) – a climb with nothing ‘petit’ about it!

-Classic route: 63km with 1650m ascent [ride profile]
+Classic route: 62km with 1650m ascent [ride profile]

-Challenge route: 125km with 3000m ascent [ride profile]
+Challenge route: 124km with 3000m ascent [ride profile]

 Day 2: Bourg-Saint-Maurice to Lanslebourg-Mont-Cenis